 Supreme Court Standards for Administrative Review

 Justice Samuel Alito and other conservative members of the bench have frequently expressed skepticism toward judicial overreach in immigration matters.
 They often emphasize that the Constitution grants the political branches nearly exclusive control over who enters and remains in the country.
 To that end, the late April arguments will likely hinge on whether the justices view the TPS terminations as a routine exercise of authority or a violation of procedural norms.
-Most legal observers believe the court will seek a middle ground that preserves executive power while requiring a more strong paper trail from the Department of Homeland Security.
+Most legal observers believe the court will seek a middle ground that preserves executive power while requiring a stronger paper trail from the Department of Homeland Security.

 This order to allow the migrants to stay during the litigation suggests the court is aware of the massive logistical burden a sudden mass deportation would create.